martin-sicho/genui-docker/README.md

 - **GENUI_CELERY_NAME** - If we are deploying a celery worker, this will be its name.
 - **GENUI_CELERY_QUEUES** - If a worker is deployed, it will consume tasks from these queues.
 Use `,` as a separator (for example `celery,gpu`). *Note*: `celery` is the default queue into which all tasks are sent by default. `gpu` is the queue to store tasks meant to be run on a GPU rather than a CPU.
 - **GENUI_CELERY_CONCURRENCY** - Number of worker processes spawned by the Celery worker.
 Set to `0` to automatically set this to the number of available CPUs.
+- **GENUI_CELERY_CONTAINER_SUFFIX** - Custom suffix for the Celery worker containers.
+Makes it possible to spawn multiple worker containers without using a Docker swarm if combined with the `--project-name` parameter of `docker-compose`.
+Defaults to and empty string.
 - **DJANGO_SETTINGS_MODULE** - Set the Django settings module for the backend app.
     - `genui.settings.prod` for production
     - `genui.settings.stage` for staging (same as production, but with `DEBUG=True`)